Elevate your Book Writing Process with a Collaborative Team

 While I would never label myself “collaboration-averse,” I was hesitant when assigned to my first writing/editing team of three.
 I would be responsible for writing the text.
 Another member would edit my text, and we’d go back and forth until we felt ready for executive editing by our third team member.
 All three of us would work directly with our client to capture the story.
 I was excited to get started but also a bit nervous.
 How would three very different people come together to produce magic, all in the voice of our client?
 We were different ages, with different writing backgrounds, and we had different approaches to editing and composition.
-I wasn’t sure how this this would work, but I was determined to trust the process.
+I wasn’t sure how this this would work, but I was determined to trust the RTC book writing process.

 At first, my primary editor created the world’s most thorough outline for our client.
 It was the kind of undertaking I was accustomed to, doing it all by myself in my high school projects.
 This outline was the blueprint to rival all blueprints.
 Above all, it was refreshing.
 The outline was the gateway for me to do something I realized I had a hard time doing in the past: trusting my teammates and relinquishing complete control.

-With the blueprint in hand and trust in my heart, I was ready to start writing.
+With the blueprint in hand and trust in my heart, I was ready to start writing a book.
 It only took me two chapters to realize some of the hidden treasures that come with writing as a team.
 My first editor served as a safety net, educating me when my transitions fell flat or the storytelling scenes felt off.
 My executive editor brought attention to pace and sentence length.
-Together, we homed in on the client’s voice and morphed into a writing and editing machine.
+Together, we homed in on the client’s voice and morphed into a book writing and editing machine.
 Instead of worrying about conflicting ideas, I felt safe as a writer, knowing my creative endeavors would pass through two filters, if you will, before going to our client.
 It was efficient.
 It was collaborative.
 It helped me grow.

 Maybe, growing up, my “dead weight” teammates were not the problem.
 Maybe I was getting in my own way.
 Perhaps I spent years clinging to control when I could have tried harder to trust my team and foster participation.
-Whatever the case may be, I can honestly say I fully embrace writing as a team.
+Whatever the case may be, I can honestly say I fully embrace book writing as a team.
 Those different ages, writing styles, and experiences come together to create a multidimensional creative process.
 Together, we not only achieve more, but we also achieve greater things.